-Through the eight major United States Golf Association events, including the upcoming U.S. Senior Open in 2022, Saucon Valley Country Club has attained enduring national stature.
+Through the eight major United States Golf Association events, including the upcoming U.S. Senior Open in 2022, Saucon Valley Country Club has attained an enduring national stature.
 The extreme pride and sense of obligation to preserve Saucon traditions and high standards of excellence pervade the membership today, as in years past.
 At the end of the 20th century, this sense of tradition was best expressed by the Club's Board of Governors:

 “The membership takes pride in its heritage and strongly reaffirms the objectives and traditions of our founders.
 The Club provides a refuge from the outside world, a very private Club where good manners, a high moral code, personal integrity, etiquette and mutual respect are inherent in the membership; where rules are seldom invoked because common sense, common courtesy and allegiance to the principles of our heritage govern members' behavior; and where members and their families can relax and enjoy recreation, fine dining and the social compatibility of other members.”
 Saucon Valley Country Club is symbolic of an age in which family values and standards of excellence have prevailed and continue – a true American legacy.